tatjam/tlibs/README.md

 use as including them onto your program.

+Each library comes with a .md file documenting it and showing example usage

 # List:

- - TinyTerm: A lightweight software rendered RGB terminal (tinyterm.h and tinyterm.c)
+ - TinyTerm: A lightweight software rendered RGB terminal (tinyterm.h)

 # License: